Jump to:

 Filipino Dishes with Sitaw

-- Ginataang kalabasa: Squash and yardlong beans cooked in coconut milk.
+- Ginataang kalabasa: Squash and sitaw cooked in coconut milk.

-- Sinigang: A sour soup made with pork, shrimp, or fish, flavored with a souring agent like tamarind or calamansi.
+- Sinigang: A sour soup with pork, shrimp, or fish.

-- Bicol express: A spicy pork stew with bite-size pieces of pork cooked in coconut milk, shrimp paste, and chilies.
+- Bicol express: A spicy pork dish with coconut milk and shrimp paste.

 Other Vegetable Recipes You May Like